Willowbank Wildlife Reserve

 Willowbank Wildlife Reserve is a wildlife park and nature reserve in Christchurch, New Zealand.

 As well as having public displays of various animal species it also carries out conservation of native species including tuatara, kiwi, brown teal, and Duvaucel's gecko.
-Willowbank also holds the only pair of takahe on display in the South Island of New Zealand outside a Department of Conservation facility.
+Willowbank also holds the only pair of takahē on display in the South Island of New Zealand outside a Department of Conservation facility.